USC and Stanford launch Starling Lab to protect human rights with decentralization

 Future projects

-In the years ahead, the Starling Lab will be the permanent home for future case studies and as an innovation laboratory that explores new decentralized technology and governance in the field to address present-day mass atrocities, intolerance and hate-based violence, and unrest due to climate change.
+In the years ahead, the Starling Lab will be the permanent home for future case studies and function as an innovation laboratory that explores new decentralized technology and governance in the field to address present-day mass atrocities, intolerance, and hate-based violence and unrest due to climate change.
 It will bring back these learnings to pioneer new collegiate courses, K-12 curriculum, and professional training modules on digital trust.

-Colin Evran, ecosystem lead at Protocol Labs, said in a statement the lab will accelerate the transition from Web2 to Web3, enabling more traditional Web2 companies to store, verify and preserve valuable data sets in powerful new ways using decentralized technologies like Filecoin and IPFS.
-As a founding partner, Protocol Labs is thrilled to be cementing its long-term commitment to the Starling Lab through funding and world-class mentorship, said Angie Maguire, head of growth and marketing at Protocol Labs, in an interview with VentureBeat.
+Colin Evran, ecosystem lead at Protocol Labs, said in a statement that the lab will accelerate the transition from Web2 to Web3, enabling more traditional Web2 companies to store, verify and preserve valuable datasets in powerful new ways using decentralized technologies like Filecoin and IPFS.
+As a founding partner, Protocol Labs is thrilled to be cementing its long-term commitment to the Starling Lab through funding and world-class mentorship, Angie Maguire, head of growth and marketing at Protocol Labs, said in an interview with VentureBeat.

 “Jonathan is very much the visionary here,” Maguire said.
 “We at Protocol Labs are just so proud to be part of this moment, as a founding partner.
 We see ourselves as just part of a much bigger picture here.
 It really aligns with our values as a company.”

 Belcher said the lab and FFDW share the mission of preserving humanity’s most important information.
-She said she is thrilled to be able to support the Starling Lab’s critical work of documenting human rights abuses and ensuring that that data persists using decentralized web technologies.
+She said she is thrilled to be able to support the Starling Lab’s critical work of documenting human rights abuses and ensuring that the data persists using decentralized web technologies.

-Stephen Smith, executive director of USC Shoah Foundation, UNESCO Chair on Genocide Education, and faculty director of the Starling Lab at USC, said in a statement that the Shoah Foundation has for 25 years embraced advanced technologies that can transform preservation and education as we advance our mission of developing empathy, respect and understanding through testimony.
+Stephen Smith, executive director of USC Shoah Foundation, UNESCO chair on Genocide Education, and faculty director of the Starling Lab at USC, said in a statement that the Shoah Foundation has for 25 years embraced advanced technologies that can transform preservation and education as we advance our mission of developing empathy, respect, and understanding through testimony.
 He said the commitment will allow the foundation and the lab to deepen an important new area of research and fulfill the promise to survivors of genocide by ensuring that their digital history can withstand the test of time.

-The team is looking at the curriculum being considered and the classes that are being designed and textbooks written.
-It is also looking at hiring five people now and more people later on, Dotan said.
-He said the lab is inviting human rights organizations to pitch the lab on potential projects and learn about the technology.
-After all, Dotan said that the knowledge about decentralization and human rights shouldn’t be centralized in just one lab.
-There are perhaps 30 engineers around the world working on the open-source tech the lab needs.
+The team is looking at the curriculum being considered and the classes that are being designed and textbooks being written.
+They are also looking at hiring five people now and more people later on, Dotan said.
+He said the lab is inviting human rights organizations to pitch potential projects and learn about the technology.
+After all, Dotan said the knowledge about decentralization and human rights shouldn’t be centralized in just one lab.
+There are perhaps 30 engineers around the world working on the open source tech the lab needs.

 “We don’t want to centralize knowledge,” Dotan said.
 “We very much want to train others.”